Start a conversation

 - reminding them that help is available and that problems can be solved

-- finding out what they feel would help and helping them to get any care they want
+- finding out what they feel would help and supporting them to get any care they want

 Maintain their trust